kartikk-k/touch-fast/README.md

 - Starts with a clear root directory indicator
 - Visual hierarchy with indentation levels for easier navigation
 - Create files or folders in any directory with a single selection
-- Choose whether to create a file or folder after selecting a directory
+- Intuitive workflow: choose what to create, then where to create it
 - Colorful UI with helpful messages
 - Checks for file/folder existence to prevent accidental overwrites
 - Simple, focused workflow with no unnecessary prompts